yarnpkg/website/en/org/index.md

   community.
 </p>

-Yarn is a community run project with sponsored contributions form a number of companies.
+Yarn is a community run project with sponsored contributions from a number of companies.
 Anyone can get involved and contribute to Yarn, and we're committed to creating an open and inclusive community for everyone.